 M-OSRP sponsors are thanked for their encouragement and support.
-The author would like to thank Nizar Chemingui, Dan Whitmore and Alejandro Valenciano (PGS), Robert H. Stolt (ConocoPhillips, retired), Clement Kostov and Richard Coates (Schlumberger), Scott Morton (Hess) and Fred Hoffman (Shell, retired) for constructive and worthwhile discussions that benefited this paper.
+The author would like to thank Nizar Chemingui, Dan Whitmore and Alejandro Valenciano (PGS), Bob Stolt (ConocoPhillips, retired), Clement Kostov and Richard Coates (Schlumberger), and Jon Sheiman (Shell) for constructive and worthwhile discussions that benefited this paper.
 The author gratefully acknowledges PGS for showing how multiples can be used to predict unrecorded primaries, and Lundin Malaysia and PETRONAS for showrights.
-I would like to thank Yi Luo and Tim Keho (Saudi Aramco) and David Monk and Bill Goodway (Apache

-Corp.) for stimulating and useful discussions that motivated and benefited this paper.
-The author would also thank Fang Liu, Chao Ma, Jim Mayhan, Jinlong Yang and Yanglei Zou for assistance in preparing this paper.
+I would like to thank Yi Luo (Saudi Aramco) and David Monk and Bill Goodway (Apache Corp.) for stimulating and useful discussions that motivated and benefited this paper.
+The author would also thank Jinlong Yang, Jim Mayhan, Chao Ma, and Yanglei Zou for assistance in preparing this paper.